rhynlee/ajax_table_scrape/README.md

 # scraping
-scoping difficulty of a freelance job
+Scoping difficulty of a freelance web scraping job